es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

 There are different libraries which you can use in your implementation.
 The libraries are named in the [README](../README.md).
 The "//app/setup:Setup" should always be a dependency.
+Because of the elastic node middleware as an external dependency, you have to add "@ElasticNodeMiddleware" before every used library of the elastic node middleware.
+If you write own libraries you do not have to add this before the library (refer to the [BUILD.bazel](../BUILD.bazel) of the elastic node middleware).

 In this example we include all possible libraries to show you the possibilities.